; Skip to Content

 Tire mountain at Nelson Produce Farm

-How much time should you plan to spend there?
+How much time should you plan to spend Nelson Produce?

 Current requirements at the farm (due to the Coronavirus) state that guests plan on spending two and a half hours at the farm.
 On a hot day, that was just about all we could stand anyway.